 Practice Fusion’s electronic health record is built to make patient engagement easy.
-With our free cloud-based patient portal, patients have quick and easy access to scheduling, personal health records (PHR), care instructions, educational resources and more to empower them to be active participants in their care.
+With our cloud-based patient portal, patients have quick and easy access to scheduling, personal health records (PHR), care instructions, educational resources and more to empower them to be active participants in their care.

 What is patient engagement?